ssbc/ssb-secure-partial-replication-impl-spec/README.md

 ### Linked identity

 Module that interprets the linkedidentity purpose feeds and presents an interface to query this.
-We probably should use box2 for private messages to these identities.
+We probably should use [box2 DM] for private messages to these identities.

 ### ssb-friends